Ancient Times Archives Now Online!

 - Published: 29 May 2016 29 May 2016

-We are excited to announce that the entire archive of The Ancient Times (The Company of Fifers & Drummers own publication) is now digitized and available for viewing and download to members via The Company website.
+We are excited to announce that the entire catalog of The Ancient Times (The Company of Fifers & Drummers own publication) is now digitized and available for viewing and download to all visitors via The Company website.
 The publication, 133 issues spanning 1973 to 2014 represent a collective history of our community not written anywhere else.

 We truly hope you enjoy reading our collective story.

 When I began to volunteer at the Company in 2008, issues of the Ancient Times were everywhere!
 Boxes of past issues were on shelves, under tables, and stacked in closets.
 Old copies filled the cupboards in the Sturtze room.
 Piles of Ancient Times were scattered everywhere in the Archives.
 “Taming the Times” was a necessity!
 A long-term plan arose: the Ancient Times Project.

 Initially, the plan was to gather all of the Ancient Times issues, sort them chronologically, and organize them into archival copies for research and study, and surplus issues for sale through the Company Store.
 Next, it was hoped to index the entire collection, and make the index available online as a searchable database.
 Eventually, it was planned to digitize each issue of the Ancient Times, and ultimately, make the collection available to researchers and other interested parties, via the internet.

 As the Museum of Fife and Drum is an all-volunteer organization, there was little hope that this project would be accomplished in a timely manner.
 However, in the summer of 2010, a dedicated group of volunteers tackled and completed the first phase of the project: gathering, sorting, and organizing thousands of copies of the Ancient Times.
 Phase One was finished in July, 2010.
 Over the winter, I worked on indexing the issues of the Ancient Times, and have maintained it ever since.